Sometimes a Joke Is Not Just a Joke

 Joking is a social interaction strategy that people use to do a variety of things.
 Sure, even Freud would say that sometimes a joke is just a joke.
 I, myself, love punctuation jokes.
 “A panda bear walks into a bar, eats, shoots and leaves.”
 Yes, sometimes a joke is just a joke.

-Nowadays, and too often, a joke is used to camouflage anti-group feelings (i.e. prejudice).
+Nowadays, jokes are too often used to camouflage prejudice.
 But the camouflage is itself a neo-diversity problem.
-Camouflage, you see, does not eliminate the bigotry of the joke.
-Outward, behavioral (word or deed) expression of anti-group feelings is bigotry.
+Camouflage does not eliminate the bigotry of the joke.
+Outward expressions through words or deeds of anti-group feelings are bigotry.
 No matter how it is dressed, bigotry is still bigotry.

-Understand, too, that the point of that bigotry is to push group division; us versus them.
+Understand that the point of bigotry is to incite group division; us versus them.
 Jokes activate that minimal group effect; automatic categorization of people into groups with a tendency to see those groups as being in competition with each other.

 A blonde joke, then, is not just a joke; it is divisive.